Education (EDUC)

 Student teaching in an elementary school setting, with special attention given to work with linguistically diverse students.
 The student teaching experience averages 24 hours per week over the course of the academic year and is supervised by a mentor teacher.
 Additional course fee applies.

 EDUC 492.
-INDEPENDENT STUDY.
+Independent Study.
 (1-3 Credits)

 A course for qualified, upper-level students with specialized interests in a particular area of advanced study in Teacher Education.